iotdevicesdev/esphome_external_components/README.md

 The component simplifies the integration of the GGreg20\_V3 module with any ESP-based device running ESPHome.
 It moves complex logic—including pulse counting, dead time filtering, dose calculation, and status determination—from YAML into reliable C++.

+> Please note that this component needs its own GPIO and cannot coexist with `pulse_counter` on the same pin.
+You usually don't need to know this, since the `pulse_counter` component and the external `ggreg20_v3` component are alternatives to each other—unless you're trying to include both in your ESPHome YAML file at the same time and compile it for your own purposes, such as testing.
+ESPHome's 'pulse_counter' claims the pin for the ESP32 PCNT peripheral, after which the GPIO interrupt of external `ggreg20_v3` component no longer fires.

+> ESPHome also rejects `allow_other_uses: true` once a pin is used only once.
+Please note this as well.

 ---
 <img width="1105" height="359" alt="image" src="https://github.com/user-attachments/assets/0668fc14-00b6-4000-8b41-ed88c4dfc68e" />